 Sponsored Media Hype

-If you’re considering investing in Remittix due to the hype around the presale, think again.
+If you’re considered investing in Remittix due to the hype around the presale, think again.
 Much of this hype is sponsored.

 Nearly all articles promoting Remittix are paid for or part of a partnership, often alongside other questionable presales.
 Let’s go over some headlines: